Listed below are policies the University has adopted to ensure the health, safety, and well-being of the campus community.

 - Third Offense: The third offense would typically result in some sort of Disciplinary Suspension.
 The duration of the suspension would depend on the student's educational and disciplinary record.

-If any of the above mentioned offenses are very minor, the Residence Hall Director or Coordinator of Judicial Affairs would have the option to issue a lesser sanction.
+If any of the above mentioned offenses are very minor, the Residence Hall Director or Director of Judicial Affairs would have the option to issue a lesser sanction.
 If any of these offenses are major violations of campus policy, the sanctions may be more severe.
 Major violations would typically stem from police involvement, criminal charges, hospitalization of participants, or involve the illegal sale or distribution of drugs or provision of alcohol to students who are underage.

 Alcohol Education Course